 Avg. pay per stream

 How many streams does it take to make money with Spotify or other platforms?
-Well, you can learn it using Spotify calculator.
+Well, you can figure it out looking at the table below.

 These are the number of streams that musicians need to obtain to earn $1 or $1000.